How To Study and Prepare for the GMAT, GRE, and EA

 Step 6: Create a study schedule

 When you decide to start preparing for the test, make sure you have enough time to take the test again (if needed) before the admissions deadline.
 All applicants must submit standardized test results by the application deadline to be considered for admission.
-Everyone’s schedule will vary, but here is a possible timeline for preparation:

 Kristina: Make sure you carve out enough time to take the test.
 Don’t try to squeeze it into your schedule; you want to be in the zone when you take it.
 Also, leave enough time in case you want to take the test again before the admissions deadline.
 I was planning to apply in Round 1, so I took the exam in November.
 Unfortunately, I tried to cram it in between business trips when I had 12 hours on the ground in San Francisco – that was a big mistake.
 I did OK, but didn’t perform like I felt like I should have.
 So I took it again when I could dedicate more time to the test and made sure I was really focused, which added 50 points to my score.

-Step 7: Take the test
+Step 7: Take the GMAT, GRE, or EA

 Lizzie: I was a good student and I work in finance, so I didn’t think the GMAT would be that hard.
 I did some self-study and then took the test during my first trimester of pregnancy.
 Unfortunately, I wasn’t feeling so great that day and wasn’t at the top of my game.
 Needless to say, I didn’t do that well.
 Afterward, I had a conversation with an Admissions Committee member who suggested that I take the test again.
 I started working with a tutor … That did the trick and I improved my score by 70 points when I took the test again.